BlogInvestment Due Diligence Checklist 2026: 25 Documents Investors Actually Want

-Investment due diligence is a comprehensive process of evaluating a potential investment opportunity to verify facts, assess risks, and make informed decisions.
-It involves analyzing financial, legal, operational, and market aspects of the target company or asset.
+Investment due diligence is the structured process of evaluating a potential investment or acquisition to verify facts, assess risks, and inform investment decisions.
+It spans financial, legal, operational, commercial, and technical analysis of the target company or asset.

 Why is Investment Due Diligence Important?